FREE GROCERY GUIDE

 • Available in an unsweetened or Stevia-free option

-• Free of trans fats or partially-hydrogenated oils
+• Free of trans fats or partially hydrogenated oils

 One strategy you can use to fast-track your search is to narrow down the options first.
-Think about what type of protein powders you are open to trying and which types you aren't.
-Let's take a quick look at what those choices are to help you refine your search.
+Going back to that list of criteria, make one, and think about what type of protein powders you are open to trying and which types you aren't.
+That's likely to cut out about 80% of the products on the market.

 The Protein Powder Lineup

 Diving into the array of protein powder options reveals a multitude of sources, each with its own unique advantages and considerations.
 Amongst the thousands of choices out there, protein powders are commonly made using these ingredients: whey (a dairy byproduct), egg, soy, rice, hemp, pea, beef, or collagen protein.
 Some products are made with a mixture of these.
 Some include other sources of protein, like watermelon seeds, pumpkin seeds, or sunflower seeds.
-The varieties are endless!
+The varieties are truly endless!

 Some protein powder ingredients are okay for hypothyroidism or Hashimoto’s, and some are likely to cause inflammation, GI distress, or worse.
 As with all things, there is an element of bio-individuality, meaning that the protein powder that is right for your friend may not be right for you.
 We each have unique needs and sensitivities.